michalcamona/ntfy-me-mcp/README.md

 - 🚀 **Quick Setup**: Run with npx or docker!
 - 🔔 **Real-time Notifications**: Get updates on your phone/desktop when tasks complete
 - 🎨 **Rich Notifications**: Support for topic, title, priorities, emoji tags, and detailed messages
+- 🎯 **Smart Action Links**: Automatically detects URLs in messages and creates view actions
+- 📄 **Intelligent Markdown**: Auto-detects and enables markdown formatting when present
 - 🔒 **Secure**: Optional authentication with access tokens
 - 🔑 **Input Masking**: Securely store your ntfy token in your vs config!
 - 🌐 **Self-hosted Support**: Works with both ntfy.sh and self-hosted ntfy instances
-- 📄 **Markdown Support**: Format your notifications with markdown (auto-detected or explicitly set)

 ### (Coming soon...)
-- ⁄ **ntfy Actions**: Use ntfy actions to trigger tasks or commands on your device
 - 📨 **Email**:  Send notifications to email (requires ntfy email server configuration)
 - 🔗 **Click urls**: Ability to customize click urls
+- 🖼️ **Image urls**: Intelligent image url detection to automatically include image urls in messages and notifications
-- and more!
+- 🏁 and more!

 ## Quickstart - MCP Server Configuration